luisgarcia87/Curb-to-Mqtt/README.md

 The Curb-to-Mqtt project enables real-time monitoring of energy consumption through Curb's API, integrating this data with MQTT for efficient communication with smart home systems.
 This solution pulls live data from Curb's WebSocket, transforms it, and publishes it to an MQTT broker, allowing users to receive energy consumption information from their circuits in real time.

 ## Features
-- OAuth 2.0 Authentication: The script automatically authenticates with the Curb API to obtain a user-specific access token.
+- **OAuth 2.0 Authentication**: The script automatically authenticates with the Curb API to obtain a user-specific access token.
-- Location Fetching: Fetches the user's location ID dynamically using the authentication token, ensuring that the data corresponds to the correct location.
+- **Location Fetching**: Fetches the user's location ID dynamically using the authentication token, ensuring that the data corresponds to the correct location.
-- MQTT Integration: Publishes energy consumption data to a configurable MQTT broker.
+- **MQTT Integration**: Publishes energy consumption data to a configurable MQTT broker.
 Supports both authenticated and non-authenticated MQTT brokers.
-- Dynamic Configuration: Configuration values such as API credentials, MQTT settings, and more can be stored in a configurable YAML file with support for comments.
+- **Dynamic Configuration**: Configuration values such as API credentials, MQTT settings, and more can be stored in a configurable YAML file with support for comments.
+- **Debug Mode**: A new debug mode has been added to reduce excessive logging, helping to improve the stability of the service.
+You can enable more detailed logs by setting `DEBUG_MODE: true` in the `config.yaml`.

 ## Requirements
 - Node.js (version 16 or later recommended)